-Your UBCcard is your official student identification, and this year, it comes in 2 forms—both are free to get.
+Your UBCcard is your official student identification, and it comes in 2 forms.
+Both are free to get.

 2. Physical UBCcard (valid for 5 years)

-This year, you’re eligible to also receive a standard physical version of your UBCcard if:
+You'll also receive a standard physical version of your UBCcard.
+This is required to:

 If you’re living in residence